puppygirlzone/webfishing-bans/README.md

 ## DO NOT HUNT THESE PEOPLE DOWN
 Don't go out of your way to hunt people on this list down.
 A good portion of this list is innocent but haven't asked to be removed.
 A few bad eggs who want to ruin our community and crash our lobbies shouldn't mean you bare virtual arms in order to combat them.
 Do not stoop down to their level.
 It's not worth it.
 # Support me
+I'm not begging, asking nor requiring payment.
+This is for those who have money they can spare and wish to support me.
+I know I make a glorified txt file.
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A816Q88B)
 # contributors
 <!-- readme: collaborators,contributors -start -->